About the Newcomer Bike Mentorship Program

 Past Participant Stories

+The following are profiles of mentor-mentee matches from the Bike Host pilot program that ran in 2018 and the inaugural Bike Mentorship cohort in the Fall of 2021.
 Our team joined a few program matches during their weekly rides to allow participants to share their stories and experiences in the program.
 Read our blog post series to see what the participants got up to!
 Special thanks to Joming Lau, Louise Campbell, and Kate Shen for capturing these stories.

 - Karin and Tina - exploring the North Shore Spirit Trail